About the Post

 ANWAR ALL DRESSED UP AND NO WHERE TO GO

-Anwar has thus far like the rest of his mates in opposition to government in Malaysia failed to produce compelling alternative policies past the rhetoric of opposition slogans and street marches.
-There are no policies, there is no costing to his loose raft of promises which are no substitute to properly costed policies.
+Anwar has thus far like the rest of his mates in opposition failed to produce compelling alternative policies past the rhetoric of opposition slogans and street marches.
+There are no policies, there is no costing to his loose raft of promises which is no substitute to properly costed policies.

 BETRAYED BY HIS ALLIES KILLED BY HIS VICES